-- 1. Open RAW.
+- Open RAW.
 The install instructions contain information on installing and running RAW.
 If RAW is already open, clear all loaded data in RAW. - 2.
 Open the glucose_isomerase.dat file in the Tutorial_Data/reconstruction_data folder. - 3.
-Right click on the glucose_isomerase profile in the Profiles list and select "IFT (GNOM)". - Note: RAW will automatically try to find an appropriate maximum dimension (D{max}) by running the DATGNOM program from the ATSAS software package.

-• Troubleshooting: If you do not have the GNOM option in the right click menu, RAW does not know where your ATSAS programs are installed.
+Right click on the glucose_isomerase profile in the Profiles list and select "IFT (GNOM)". - Note: RAW will automatically try to find an appropriate maximum dimension (D{max}). - Troubleshooting: If you do not have the GNOM option in the right click menu, RAW does not know where your ATSAS programs are installed.
 If you installed the ATSAS programs after starting RAW, restart RAW and it will attempt to automatically find them.
 If that has failed, go to the Options->Advanced Options menu and choose the ATSAS settings ("ATSAS").
 Uncheck the option to "Automatically find the ATSAS bin location", and specify the location manually.

 - 4. The GNOM panel has plots on the right.
 These show the P(r) function (top panel), the data (middle panel, blue points) and the fit line (middle panel, red line), and the fit residual (bottom panel). - Note: The fit line is the Fourier transform of the P(r) function, and is also called the regularized intensity. - 5.
 On the left of the GNOM panel are the controls and the resulting parameters.
 You can alter the data range used, the D{max} value, whether the solution is forced to zero at D{max} , and the alpha value used. - Tip: The Guinier and P(r) R_g and I(0) values should agree well for mostly rigid particles.
 The total estimate varies from 0 to 1, with 1 being ideal.
 GNOM also provides an estimate of the quality of the solution.
-You want it to be at least a "REASONABLE" solution. - 6.
-Try varying the D{max} value up and down in the range of 80-110.
-Observe what happens to the P(r) and the quality of the solution. - Note: D{max} is in units of Å. - Tip: Recall that we want the following qualities in a P(R) function:

-- 1. No negative values. - 2.
-A gentle approach to D{max} (not suddenly forced down). - 3.
-Minimal oscillation. - 7.
-Return the D{max} value to that found by DATGNOM by clicking the "DATGNOM" button.
-D{max} should be 101.
+You want it to be at least a "REASONABLE" solution.

+- 6. Try varying the D{max} value up and down in the range of 80-110.
+Observe what happens to the P(r) and the quality of the solution. - Note: D{max} is in units of Å. - 7.
+Return the D{max} value to that found by DATGNOM by clicking the "Auto Dmax" button.
+D{max} should be 102.
 By default, GNOM forces the P(r) function to zero at D{max} .
 For a high quality data set and a good choice of D{max} , P(r) should go to zero naturally.
 Change the "Force to 0 at Dmax" option to "N". - Try: Vary D{max} with this option turned off. - 8.
 Reset it so that the P(r) function is again being forced to zero at D{max} . - 9.
-RAW makes it easy to truncate your data to a q{max} of 8/R_g, which is the recommended maximum q value for bead model reconstructions with DAMMIF/N. Check the 'Cut to q_max=8/Rg' box to truncate the data.
+RAW makes it easy to truncate your data for bead model reconstructions with , DAMMIF/N by setting q{max} to $8/R_g$ or 0.30, whichever is smaller.
+Check the "Truncate for DAMMIF/N" box to truncate the data.